greg-raven/grus/_posts/2020-07-14-thank-you-for-suspending-more-work-visa-categories.md

 ---
-title: 'Thank you for suspending more work visa categories'
+title: "Thank you for suspending more work visa categories"
 layout: post
 categories:
 - Letters